 Since you are opening up your company and certain privileged information to someone outside of your organization, you need to select your vendor very carefully.
 Make sure that whoever you hire has references you can contact, similar vouchable experience, and can be vetted in your industry.

-If you’re looking for guidance when it comes to running an organization, Dennison & Associates can help.
+If you’re interested in learning more about the benefits of outsourcing, or are looking for guidance when it comes to running an organization, Dennison & Associates can help.
 We’re here to help associations solve operational problems and achieve their strategic goals.
 Contact us today to request a consultation!